rubyonjets/jets/notes/traveling-ruby-packaging.md

 I can call ruby bin files directly.
 I was WRONG.
 Cannot call gem bin files directly because I need to make sure that bundler/setup gets loaded before calling the gem bin.
-Tried moving bundler/setup into the lam library itself but get all sorts of warnings.
+Tried moving bundler/setup into the jets library itself but get all sorts of warnings.

-hello-1.0.0-linux-x86_64/lib/vendor/ruby/2.2.0/bin/lam help
+hello-1.0.0-linux-x86_64/lib/vendor/ruby/2.2.0/bin/jets help
 BUT the shabang line has: #!/usr/bin/env ruby2.0 .. but only on linux..
 Simply cannot rename the darn ruby version folder.
 #############